Belle Grove Plantation (Iberville Parish, Louisiana)

 Belle Grove, also known as Belle Grove Plantation, was a plantation and elaborate Greek Revival and Italianate-style plantation mansion near White Castle in Iberville Parish, Louisiana.
-Completed in 1857, it was one of the largest mansions ever built in the Southern United States, surpassing that of the neighboring Nottoway, today cited as the largest antebellum plantation house remaining in the South.
+Completed in 1857, it was one of the largest mansions ever built in the Southern United States, surpassing that of the neighboring Nottoway, once cited as the largest antebellum plantation house remaining in the South until it was destroyed by fire on May 15, 2025.
 The masonry structure stood 62 ft high and measured 122 ft wide by 119 ft deep, with seventy-five rooms (including a jail cell) spread over four floors.
+It burnt down in 1952.

 History

 Belle Grove was owned by John Andrews, a wealthy sugar planter originally from Virginia.
-He owned over 7000 acre spread over several plantations, with Belle Grove having 3/4 mi of river frontage.
+He owned over 7000 acre spread over several plantations, with Belle Grove having 3/4 mi of river frontage, worked by a large community of enslaved laborers.
 He founded Belle Grove during the 1830s, with Dr. John Phillip Read Stone as a partner.
 Andrews assumed full ownership in 1844 when the partnership was dissolved.
 By the 1850s, the more than 150 people, mostly slaves, were producing over one-half million pounds of sugar each year.

-Andrews built the mansion from 1852 to 1857 at a cost of $80,000, not including the labor or the plentiful cypress lumber and hand-made bricks produced on the plantation.
+Andrews built the mansion from 1852 to 1857 at a cost of $80,000.
 The house was designed by New Orleans architect Henry Howard.
 Andrews had a legendary rivalry with the owner of Nottoway Plantation, John Randolph.
 This competition even extended to their mansions, with both massive structures designed by Howard in a mix of the Greek Revival and Italianate styles.